hunterzju/llvm-tutorial/MyFirstLanguageFrontend/doc/markdown/LangImpl03.md

 This shows an extern for the libm \"cos\" function, and a call to it.

-todo:
-Abandon Pygments\' horrible [llvm]{.title-ref} lexer.
-It just totally gives up on highlighting this due to the first line.

 ```
     ready> ^D
     ; ModuleID = 'my cool jit'